Dailymotion-Pro-Services/dynamic-preview/story.md

 > - `onCondition` is a callback function invoked when the provided condition is satisfied.
 You can use it to set up your ads.
 It has an adContainer and index (current slide's index) as parameters.
 >    - `adContainer` is an HtmlElement container where the ad's HTML part can be attached.
 After that, it can be triggered if needed as shown above in the example code block.

-> you can also check out a demo of [interstitial ads](https://staging.dmvs-apac.com/dmStory/lab/interstitial-ads.html).
+> you can also check out this demo of [interstitial ads](https://staging.dmvs-apac.com/dmStory/lab/interstitial-ads.html).

 ### Events: